-The terms “rafting” and “paddling” and “whitewater” are sometimes applied inexactly, which can lead to some confusion.
-Rafting and kayaking are both paddling sports that can be enjoyed on whitewater.
-Rafting, however, is more often a commercial endeavor enjoyed by a group, and though it is a form of recreation, it is not so much a sport.
+The terms “rafting” and “paddling” and “whitewater” are sometimes applied inexactly, which can lead to confusion.
+Rafting and kayaking are both paddling sports enjoyed on whitewater.
+Rafting, however, is more often a commercial endeavor enjoyed by a group, and though it is a form of recreation, it is not a sport.
 Though many rivers and streams in West Virginia include whitewater and may be kayaked, only a few are wide enough to support watercraft is large as rafts, which may accommodate up to eight rafters.

 Request info from all West Virginia whitewater rafting outfitters at once!

 Are you having trouble deciding which whitewater rafting outfitter and which rafting package to secure?
 Fill out one form, and we’ll disseminate your request automatically to all participating whitewater rafting guides and outfitters.